 Yeah, who could possibly live on so little?

 On top of that there was this strange nationalism within the Muslim community.
 Syrians thought Syrians made the best Muslims and had the best form of Islam.
 Egyptians thought Egyptians made the best Muslims and had the best form of Islam.
 Pakistanis thought Pakistanis made the best Muslims.
 Malaysians: Malaysians.
-No one came out and said it (well...except the Saudis--they were pretty damned direct about it), but it was always there.
+No one came out and said it (well...except the Saudis--they totally came right out and said it), but it was always there.

 And since I wasn't any of those things, they all liked to share with me what the others did wrong.
-"They do not care about the zabiha meat!"
-"They do not care about the hijab!"
-"They do not care about the ilm."
+"Those barbarians do not care about the zabiha meat!"
+"Those fake Muslims do not care about the hijab!"
+"They are ignorant and do not care about the ilm (knowledge)."
 It's not really anything different than any immigrant community experiences when people carry their sense of national pride and their hope that their children marry someone from the old country.
-(Hopes that are fairly lax with sons but become rather....strident when it comes to daughters, if you take my meaning.)
-I still see it today in my E.S.L. classes and it's not a Muslim thing per se.
+(Hopes that are fairly lax with sons but become rather....*ahem* strident when it comes to daughters, if you take my meaning.)
+I still see it today in my E.S.L. classes and it's not even necessarily a Muslim thing per se.
 "No no no," they say.
 "It's not that I think my culture is the best in an ethnocentric way.
 It's just better than any other culture and no one else will be marrying my little girl.
 Ever."

 It's just that in the case of Islam there's an actual proscription from God against that sort of thing.
 One that is pretty cheerfully ignored.

 Pretty much the whole community had a big "You're Never Going to Get Married" stamp on it.
 I would even have these surreal conversations with dads.
-That basically went: "Man I feel for how hard this has got to be on you, and this community totally needs to step up and get over this 'dunya' (worldly) crap, but no fucking way it would ever be MY little girl."
+That basically went: "Man I feel for how hard this has got to be on you, and this community totally needs to step up and get over this 'dunya' (worldly) crap.
+They all pretty much suck.
+Not my daughter though.
+No fucking way it would ever be MY little girl."

 I couldn't deal with all the disparities around me between my thoughts and values, the Muslim community's thoughts and values, and the thoughts and values that seem to be evident within Islam--at least within a dogmatic interpretation.
 And my rationalist and liberal upbringing was battering at the defenses I'd constructed.
 I didn't have the ability to be both, to say "I don't like that part," or to take solace in lax interpretations of Islam.
 Most of the people I met thumped the Quran pretty hard about the stuff their culture cared about already, and shrugged when it came to the parts they were clearly ignoring.
 And I've always been an easy person to guilt (which is a different and also long story).